 Component Without the Adaptation Fund With the Adaptation Fund Output 1.1 Institutions, policy and planning Institutions, policy and planning at the village level that are responsive to climate change disaster impacts The institutional resilience at the village level in dealing with the tidal disaster is still limited due to its low capacity and limited support for facilities and infrastructure.
 Losses due to climate change disasters from the aspect of resilience will increase.
 Meanwhile, the element of vulnerability will decrease because the capacity has been increased.
 Output 1.2.
 Village community action plan on climate-related disaster risk reduction Community participation in contributing to mitigating and adapting to overcome disasters is small due to low awareness.
 The number of people contributing to climate change adaptation activities will increase because they have received the support of knowledge and skills in dealing with climate change.
 Output 2.1.
-Increased knowledge and skill of the targeted communities, including women and vulnerable groups on climate adaptation The community's preparedness in dealing with disasters is lacking because the facilities and infrastructure to anticipate The community will always be ready to face the tidal disaster because they have acquired the knowledge, skills, and infrastructure to deal with the
+Increased knowledge and skill of the targeted communities, including women and vulnerable groups on climate adaptation actions The community's preparedness in dealing with disasters is lacking because the facilities and infrastructure to anticipate this happening do not yet The community will always be ready to face the tidal disaster because they have acquired the knowledge, skills, and infrastructure to deal with the tidal floods in the village.